Date of Award

 Results indicate that the curriculum was engaging, equally effective across multiple settings, and easily implemented into a variety of programs.
 In addition, teachers were positive about the program and its effect on their students.
 Food knowledge increased significantly as a result of participation in the program at both facilities.
 Overall, no significant changes in neophobia or food preferences occurred as a result of participation in the curriculum.
 This lack of impact may be explained by not including multiple exposures to each food.
 Future application of the Food $ense Kids curriculum could include selecting a smaller number of lessons from the overall curriculum to implement over time in order to include multiple exposures to each food, which may lead to beneficial effects on food neophobia and food preferences.

-Eller, Kelsey, "Preschool Nutrition Education and Influence On Food Neophobia" (2012).
+Eller, Kelsey, "Preschool Nutrition Education and Influences On Food Neophobia" (2012).
 All Graduate Plan B and other Reports.
-Paper 152.
+152.